-The Strokes to make their Singapore debut with headline show in August 2023
+The strokes to make their Singapore debut with headline show in August 2023

 The New Abnormal features previous hit tracks, including “Brooklyn Bridge To Chorus”, “Bad Decisions” and “At The Door” and is the band’s first full-length album in seven years.
 Hammond also dropped a new single “100-99” and released eight more tracks, which are part of his soon-to-be-released fifth album Melodies On Hiatus.

-(Hero image credit: Live Nation Singapore; Feature image credit: The Strokes/ Instagram)
+Hero image: Courtesy Live Nation Singapore; Feature image: Courtesy The Strokes/ Instagram